RemoteTechnologiesGroup/RemoteTech/tutorials/firstsat.md

 The DP-10 is unique among RemoteTech antennas in that it is automatically switched on at mission start, so you don't need to do any fine-tuning on the pad.

 Your launch trajectory is important.
 Were fuel efficiency your only concern, you would want a long, flat launch path to build up speed, and some mods (particularly Ferram Aerospace Research) encourage this.
 Unfortunately, a path like that means you won't reach orbit until you are out of sight of Mission Control, and therefore out of contact.
-There are two ways to avoid this, depending on your play style: a steep launch path or using the flight computer.
-A steep launch requires fewer RemoteTech-specific skills, while the flight computer gives you the freedom to build and launch your rocket how you like.
+There are two ways to avoid this, depending on your play style: following a steep launch path or using the flight computer.
+A steep launch requires fewer RemoteTech-specific skills but is less efficient (and may lead to a broken rocket while playing FAR), while the flight computer gives you the freedom to build and launch your rocket how you like but requires you to pick up more advanced skills right away.

 ###Method 1: Steep Ascent